- Race Information

 Inducted into the National Racing Museum’s Hall of Fame on Aug.
 12, 2011, in Saratoga Springs, New York.

-Is the fourth winningest trainer in North American thoroughbred racing history.
-Through June 29, 2011, he had 5,970 career victories.
+Is the third-winningest trainer in North American thoroughbred racing history.
+Through July 23, 2014, he had 6,689 career victories.

 Orchestrated a title-winning 2010 campaign for Blind Luck, who earned the Eclipse Award as champion 3-year-old filly after winning the Grade 1 Kentucky Oaks, Grade 1 Alabama Stakes, Grade 1 Las Virgenes Stakes, Grade 2 Fantasy, and Grade 2 Delaware Oaks.